gaehlerm/SoftwareEngineering/README.md

 # 11. Types of tests

 There are different types of tests, depending on their scope.
-The most common tests are:
+There are several different categories of tests.
+Though for the sake of simplicity I'd like to reduce it to only 3 different types.
 - Unit tests test the behavior of individual functions and classes.
-- Component tests test the functionality of libaries.
+- Component tests test the interplay of many functions.
+Typically they test the functionality of libaries.
-- End-to-end or acceptance tests test the behavior of the complete software.
+- End-to-end (E2E) or acceptance tests test the behavior of the complete software.

 As we will see, each of these categories has its right to exist as they cover different parts of the code.